jazlalli/getting-started-with-react/README.md

 ### Using this guide

-First off, clone this repo and `npm install`.
+First off, fork this repo so you can keep track of your code samples along the way.
+Once you have the repo, run `npm install`.

 Each topic can be found in the corresponding folder in the `chapters` folder.
 Where a subject has code examples, they will be inside the `code` folder in that chapter.
 Run `npm run start` and browse to `localhost:8080` to get started.

 # Contents